 The frame is made of graphite and sonic metal, while the shaft is made of graphite and X-Fullerene.
 The sonic metal is nothing but a type of titanium alloy that gives great strength within less mass.
 Fullerene made shaft allows the flexibility needed to absorb a greater amount of energy without any fuss.

-To bring out most of it, you need to string the racquet with the help of a professional.
+To bring out most of it, you need to string the racket with the help of a professional.

 - Aerodynamic slim head design